jhpyle/docassemble/demo.md

 can learn a lot about how to do things in **docassemble** by clicking "Source" and comparing the [YAML] source to the end result.
-The "Source" tab is only available because the demo server is configured as a development server (by setting `debug: true` in the [configuration file]).
+The "Source" tab is only available because the demo server is configured as a development server (by setting `debug: True` in the [configuration file]).
 End users will not see a "Source" tab.

 # The YAML file that generates the demonstration interview